Serneum/rpg-core/README.txt

 RPG Core
-This project is a base library that can be used to develop libraries that use tabletop RPG rule setss
+This project is a base library that can be used to develop libraries that use tabletop RPG rule sets